hemachandhran/Open-Source-ASIC-Design-RTL-to-GDSII/Week 5/README.md

 ## Conclusion

-In this week, the synthesized gate-level netlist generated during Week 4 was successfully integrated into the Caravel verification environment.
+In this exercise, the synthesized gate-level netlist generated during Week 4 was successfully integrated into the Caravel verification environment.
 After updating the Makefiles and resolving the initial integration issues, both the standalone and Caravel test suites were executed using gate-level simulation.

 The final GLS results matched the RTL verification results for all functional tests.
 The remaining timeout and PLL failures were consistent with the Week 3 RTL results, confirming that no new functional issues were introduced during synthesis or physical implementation.